peteamiri/Tutorials/Programming_Languages/Python/readme.md

 shortest_paths = dijkstra(graph, 'A')
 print("Shortest Paths from '

-A':", shortest_paths)
+A":", shortest_paths)
 ```

 Graphs are versatile data structures used in various fields like computer science, social sciences, transportation, and more.
 Understanding graphs and their implementations is crucial for solving a wide range of problems efficiently.

-## indexing
+## What is Indexing
 In Python, indexing refers to the process of accessing individual elements (items) in a data structure such as a list, tuple, string, or dictionary using their position or key.
 Indexing is fundamental in Python programming and allows you to retrieve specific elements from a collection based on their position or key.
-Here's a detailed explanation with examples and use cases:
+Here is a detailed explanation with examples and use cases:

 ### 1. Indexing in Lists: